terryaney/KatApp/readme.md

 1. Use localized string for 'en' if present.
 1. Use the `key` value when no localized string is found.

 **Note**: 'key' can also be a complete json string representation of the model if needed.
-Usually when generate from RBLe Framework calculations.
-When the `key` is the entire model, there **must** be a `key` property on the model and every property name and value **must be enclosed in double quotes**.
+Usually when generated from RBLe Framework calculations.
+When the `key` is the entire model, there **must** be a `key` property on the model.

 ```javascript
 // Returns string with 'Name.First' key.